avenidorp/data-analyst-rosemaureen/README.md

 ## Phase 2 – Methodology (cont.phase 1)

-6. **Data Analysis** – Use AWS Glue DataBrew to clean and standardize datasets, then execute SQL queries in Amazon Athena to uncover trends (e.g., employee count, business types, monthly growth).
+6. **Data Analysis** – Utilized AWS Glue DataBrew to clean and standardize datasets, then execute SQL queries in Amazon Athena to uncover trends (e.g., employee count, business types, monthly growth).

 7. **Data Security** – Apply AWS KMS encryption for all data stored in Amazon S3, enable bucket versioning, and manage access using IAM policies to ensure confidentiality and resilience.